 Selecting a compliant Microsoft Teams recording solution can be confusing.
 Microsoft Teams has undergone a rapid adoption, boosted in part by the enormous Office 365 customer base.
 Multiple vendors have put in long hours to get their call recording solutions to accommodate Microsoft Teams.
-I know you are expecting me to tell you why our solution (Atmos by CallCabinet) is the right choice; instead, I will highlight some of the issues or questions you should ask your Microsoft Teams call recording vendor.
+I know you are expecting me to tell you why our solution (CallCabinet) is the right choice; instead, I will highlight some of the issues or questions you should ask your Microsoft Teams call recording vendor.

 1. How long has your cloud solution been on the market?